sainithinsampangi/data-analyst/README.md

 ## 📁 Repository Contents

 - credit card fraud analysis.pbix – Main Power BI dashboard.
-- Dataset folder (if included) – Dataset used for building the dashboard.
+- <a href= https://github.com/sainithinsampangi/data-analyst/blob/main/Credit%20Card%20Fraud%20Risk%20Analysis.csv>Dataset folder<\a> – Dataset used for building the dashboard.
-- Screenshots – Preview visuals of the dashboard.
+- <a href= https://github.com/sainithinsampangi/data-analyst/blob/main/Screenshots.png>Screenshots<\a> – Preview visuals of the dashboard.
 - README.md – Documentation of the project.

 ## 📊 Key Features of the Dashboard